Hadamard/Hadamard-Hquer/README.md

 While there is a known quantum algorithm, Grover’s algorithm, which performs “quantum search” over a black-box function, SHA-256 has proven to be secure against both collision and preimage attacks.
 In fact, Grover’s algorithm can only reduce 𝑁 queries of the black-box function, SHA in this case, to √N, so instead of searching 2^256 possibilities, we only have to search 2^128, which is even slower than algorithms like van Oorschot–Wiener algorithm for generic collision search and Oechslin's rainbow tables for generic pre-image search on classical computers.

 # Hadamard's solution

+* Quantum-Secure Key Establishment: Employ Quantum Key Distribution (QKD) between the communicating parties to establish a quantum-secure key.
+QKD utilizes quantum mechanical principles to create secure keys between sender and receiver, ensuring resistance against potential eavesdropping or manipulation by adversaries.

+* Key Exchange and Authentication: Utilize the quantum-secure key for authentication and signing purposes.
+Following the establishment of the quantum-secure key, it is used to encrypt messages, preserving confidentiality and restricting access solely to the intended recipient.

+* Signing of Encrypted Messages: Upon encryption of the message using the quantum-secure key, the sender employs their private key to sign the encrypted message.
+However, as the message is already encrypted, it remains decipherable solely by the intended recipient, ensuring confidentiality and integrity during transmission.

+* Decryption and Verification: The recipient decrypts the received message using the established quantum-secure key and subsequently verifies the signature to ascertain the authenticity of the message and its origin.